strivn/strivn.github.io/_pages/privacy.md

 Our lawful bases for collecting or using personal information for service updates or marketing purposes are:
 - Consent

-Click <a id='withdraw-consent' href='/privacy'>here</a> to withdraw your consent.

-Another way to opt-out from all google analytics tracking: [https://tools.google.com/dlpage/gaoptout](https://tools.google.com/dlpage/gaoptout)

 #### Where we get personal information from